joshday/OnlineStats.jl/doc/StatLearn.md

 # StatLearn

 Approximate solutions to statistical learning problems using online algorithms.  `StatLearn` has extremely fast fitting times.
+For `p` features, updates are O(p).

-## StatLearn is parameterized by three types:
+## StatLearn is parameterized by three main types:

 ### ModelDefinition
 - `L2Regression()`